 To find out, the insurance experts at Money.co.uk studied the policy costs for tiaras worn by royals all over the globe, using a list of eight countries around Europe with active royal families and identifying their three most recently worn wedding tiaras.

-Our diamond experts then teamed up with the insurance experts to provide an estimated valuation for each tiara, before they created an insurance estimate based on the age of the royal family member and the estimated cost of each headpiece.
+Diamond experts at Steven Stone then teamed up with the insurance experts to provide an estimated valuation for each tiara, before they created an insurance estimate based on the age of the royal family member and the estimated cost of each headpiece.

 The study revealed that UK royals would need to spend the most on insuring their tiara collection.
 After analysing the jewels, our experts estimated that the total cost of the royal family’s three most recently worn wedding tiaras equates to £17 million, which means they could cost around £297,466 a year to insure.